socky/socky-client-ruby/README.md

 $socky_client = Socky::Client.new('http://ws.socky.org:3000/http/test_app', 'my_secret')
 ```

+Please note that Ruby Client is HTTP client(not WebSocket) so you need to user http protocol(instead of 'ws') and 'http' namespace(instead of 'websocket').
+If you receive EOFError then you probably should double-check address ;)

 This instance of Socky Client can trigger events for all users of server.
 To do so you can use one of methods:

 ``` ruby